ocupop/hawaiitax/src/_staff/matt-delaney.md

   (Sunterra Japan).
-He was also instrumental in forming the DaVinci real estate fund in Tokyo, Japan, which has invested over $2 billion in commercial office and mixed-use buildings.</p><p>Prior to joining Marc/Sunterra, Matt was a Senior Consultant and CPA for E&amp;Y Kenneth Leventhal Real Estate Group.</p><p>Matt has served as the Chairman of Hawaii Hotel &amp; Lodging Association, on the Board of Trustees at Queen Emma Land Company, and on the Board of Advisors at Hawaii Pacific University Travel Industry Management.
+He was also instrumental in forming the DaVinci real estate fund in Tokyo, Japan, which has invested over $2 billion in commercial office and mixed-use buildings.</p><p>Prior to joining Marc/Sunterra, Matt was a Senior Consultant and CPA (inactive) for E&amp;Y Kenneth Leventhal Real Estate Group.</p><p>Matt has served as the Chairman of Hawaii Hotel &amp; Lodging Association, on the Board of Trustees at Queen Emma Land Company, and on the Board of Advisors at Hawaii Pacific University Travel Industry Management.
 Mr.